 What are the technical standards?

 Must have sufficient strength, motor coordination and manual dexterity to:

-- Transport, move and lift at least 50 pounds, and transfer patients from a wheelchair or stretcher to an x-ray table or patient bed.
+- Transport and move at least 50 pounds, lift at least 35 pounds and transfer patients from a wheelchair or stretcher to an x-ray table or patient bed.

 - Move, adjust, and manipulate a variety of radiographic equipment.